-Project Acceleration courses are open to high school juniors and seniors in good academic standing who are capable of performing Advanced Placement (AP) or Honors coursework.
-Once registered, students must earn a grade of C (2.0 grade point average) or better in their Project Acceleration courses in order for the classes to be easily transferable.
+Project Acceleration courses are open to high school juniors and seniors in good academic standing who meet the prerequisite criteria for Advanced Placement (AP) or Honors coursework with the exception of Sociology.
+Students must be in good academic standing to apply for Sociology dual enrollment credits.
+Students must earn a grade of C (2.0 grade point average) to receive credit for the courses below.
 A grade of "D" or "F" will result in issues during the transfer process to the college or university of their choice.
 Low grades will not result in the refund of tuition.
 Grades cannot be removed from a transcript.
+Students must register and pay through Seton Hall directly (information will be provided in class through the teacher; cost is \$330 per course).